 And I know getting over on Uncle Sam is a language everyone can understand.

 As it turns out, I’m not the only one bullish on accountants.
 Check out this article on the job with the best chance of making you rich in tech.
 Spoiler Alert: it involves a field that rhymes with “a mounting”.

-If you have a general interest in startups, you should definitely read this, and I’d recommend buying the book below.
-You can click the image to go to Amazon if you want to read more about it.
+If you have a general interest in startups, you should definitely read this, and I’d recommend buying this book.
 I took the author’s class at Kellogg, and it was easily one of the best courses I took there.